clarkfitzg/clarkfitzg.github.io/_posts/2020-06-19-intro-to-Julia's-Debugger.md

 Indeed they are.
 To evaluate any Julia expression, we type `` ` `` (a backtick) and Debugger gives us a Julia prompt.
+We can call functions on the local variables _based on their current state in the function execution_.
 ```julia
 1|julia> 2*x
 2